OrianaVenture/VentureValheim/FloatingItems/README.md

 ## Changelog

+### 0.3.2

+* Fixed a bug where some items were not applying floating correctly on a server or live configuration change.

 ### 0.3.1

 * Fixed a bug that caused the Bonemaw Serpent attacks (and other creature attacks) to spam errors.